mistayam/phpProject8-4/README.md

 2) Create a table on that database with the columns firstname, lastname, email.<br>
 3) On the action_page.php, connect to the database and store the info into the database while also outputting it.<br>

 --
+Sweet!

+Few changes, remove all the debug code and instead of echoing on the same php page, have it redirect to a thank you page.. saying something like thank you $firstname.
+That way you can seperate the logic from the html

+Onward!

+--

+As for the reg_date stuff, when dealing with databases, try not to use their baked in time stuff.
+Generate your own in the code.. so use time() and then plug that into the db.

+Also try not to put create statements in your code.
+You usually want the user who accesses the db be different from the person who inserts data into it.

+Thanks!

+--
 Pin Chen